Juniper Networks, Inc. [JNPR] – Is there any real value to JNPR Stock or is it vaporware?

 Juniper Networks, Inc. [NYSE:JNPR]: Analyst Rating and Earnings

-Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on Mon 27 Jan (In 6 Days).
+Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on Mon 27 Jan (In 4 Days).

 Fundamental Analysis of Juniper Networks, Inc. [JNPR]

 Now let’s turn to look at profitability: with a current Operating Margin for Juniper Networks, Inc. [JNPR] sitting at +12.56 and its Gross Margin at +59.64, this company’s Net Margin is now 8.30%.
-These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.
+These metrics indic

 This company’s Return on Total Capital is 8.47, and its Return on Invested Capital has reached 8.80%.
 Its Return on Equity is 11.93, and its Return on Assets is 5.91.
 These metrics suggest that this Juniper Networks, Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.